-1. Read the Epistle to the Hebrews in Greek so as to be able to translate portions and discuss the grammar of the text as it relates to meaning.

-2. Read in conjunction with the Greek text at least one of the two listed major and recent commentaries on the Epistle to the Hebrews and the handouts given in class and in particular the professors compilation of primary sources which illustrate the background of Hebrews.
+- 1. Read the sermon to the Hebrews in Greek so as to be able to translate portions as assigned and discuss the grammar of the text as it relates to meaning.
+Read the sermon at least three times in various English translations.
+Each time read it in one sitting. - 2.
+Read in conjunction with the Greek text the required commentary.
+Read and study all handouts delivered in class and in particular the professor's compilation of primary sources which illustrate the background of Hebrews.

-Each student will read either
+Each student will read